jlengstorf/lengstorf.com/content/blog/2015-11-04_broken-finger.md

 I told myself I'd trade up soon, but I was terrified that I landed squarely in the first two categories.

 My time at Cheesy Express came during my Rockstar Period,[^rockstar] and I'd regularly ask Tim to give me two weeks or more off work so I could go on tour.
-Tim obliged, being a Really Nice Guy™.
+Tim agreed, being a Really Nice Guy™.

 [^rockstar]:
     This is what my dad calls it.
 To most people, it was my Why-Is-That-Idiot-Wearing-Eyeliner-and-Jeggings Period.